Employee Separation

 Termination Steps

-Prior to initiating an involuntary separation, the department head or supervisor must consult with the Labor and Employee Relations Manager (LERM) within Human Resources.
-Once the LERM or HR designate reviews and decides that involuntary termination is warranted, the process will proceed.
+Prior to initiating an involuntary separation, the department head or supervisor must consult with the Labor and Employee Relations Manager (LERM) in the Office of Human Resources.
+Once the LERM or HR designee reviews and concurs that involuntary termination is warranted, the process will proceed.

-Conducted in person with HR representation in attendance.
+2. Termination Meeting – Conducted in person with HR representation in attendance.
 Typically, the supervisor conducts the termination meeting with the LERM present.
 Public safety will be notified of the termination meeting.
-At the meeting, the supervisor or designee collects all BSU property.

-Supervisor ensures all assets are returned to the Technology Resource Center (Help Desk).
-If the employee doesn’t have one or more items at the termination meeting, it is the employee's responsibility to schedule time to drop them off with the supervisor or designee.
+4. Property Return and Documentation – The Supervisor or designee ensures that all assets are returned to Asset Management (AM).
+If the employee doesn’t have one or more items on campus, it is the employee's responsibility to schedule time to drop them off with the supervisor or designee.

-Employees should take all personal items upon their departure.
-If property is not collected after a reasonable amount of time, employee property may be shipped to the employee or disposed of, at the University’s discretion.
+5. Personal Belongings – Employees should take all personal items upon their departure.
+If property is not collected within a reasonable period of time, employee property may be shipped to the employee or disposed of at the University’s discretion.